clearmatics/zeth/pyClient/README.md

 tools assume it can be found in specific files (with default file names, overridable on the command line).

-The set of files required for by zeth for a single user is described below.
+The set of files required by zeth for a single user is described below.
 We recommend creating a directory for each user, containing these files.
 In this way, it is very easy to setup one or more conceptual "users" and invoke `zeth` operations on behalf of each of them to experiment with the system.